 3.5.3.
-Cloud load state
+Cloud load status

-The cloud load state tool allows users to know the current load of the main cloud provider in terms of core consumption and memory consumption (see Figure 20).
-The cloud provider load state includes information about all the resources reserved by ANY user and it is meant to provide enough information for users to correctly size their jobs.
+The cloud load status tool allows users to know the current load of the main cloud provider in terms of core consumption and memory consumption (see Figure 20).
+The cloud provider load status includes information about all the resources reserved by ANY user and it is meant to provide enough information for users to correctly size their jobs.